DavidFowler/flank-demo/README.md

 ![](assets/20220623_073722_image.png)

-Start the job and make sure there are no errors.
+Execute.
+The job will start.
+Make sure there are no errors.

 ![](assets/20220623_073802_image.png)